 Separation anxiety is treatable and please consult a professional dog behaviourist or email me to arrange a consultation: firstname.lastname@example.org

-I also offer an online course for Separation Anxiety which involves virtual face-to-face consultation, written material and test papers to track your progress with regular text message support and feedback.
-Online Course for Separation Anxiety
+I also offer an online course for Separation Anxiety nationwide which involves virtual face-to-face video calls, written material and test papers to track your progress with regular text message support and feedback to advance the training once your dog is ready to move to the next stage.
+It is £40/hour for consultations online.
+You can email Nicky to find out more email@example.com

-A treatment plan will mean a big commitment from you as a parent but it is worth it to give your dog a chance at a happy life.
+A treatment plan will mean a big commitment from you as a parent but it is worth it to give your dog a chance at a happy life and you the freedom to also lead a happy life knowing your dog can cope when you cannot be there.

 During the initial training stages you will need to arrange for your dog to be with someone 24/7 so that the situation is not made worse.
 Get family and relations to help dog sit, ask help from neighbours, a trusted dog sitter, take your dog to work with you (if possible).